-- · assessing specific operations for which they had responsibility within the previous year - performing any operational duties for Te Pūkenga or its affiliates - initiating or approving transactions external to the internal audit function - directing the activities of any Te Pūkenga kaimahi not employed in the internal audit function, except to the extent that such kaimahi have been appropriately assigned to auditing teams or to otherwise assist internal auditors.
+- · assessing specific operations for which they had responsibility within the previous year - performing any operational duties for Te Pūkenga or its affiliates - initiating or approving transactions external to the risk and internal audit function - directing the activities of any Te Pūkenga kaimahi not employed in the internal audit function, except to the extent that such kaimahi have been appropriately assigned to auditing teams or to otherwise assist internal auditors.

-Where the appointed internal audit manager has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards will be established to limit impairments to independence or objectivity.
+Where the Risk and Assurance Director has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards will be established to limit impairments to independence or objectivity.